gnolang/gno/README.md

 that select/receive operations can behave deterministically even in the presence of multiple channels to select from.

+## Logos Browser

+[Logos](/logos) is a Gno object browser.
+The modern browser as well as the modern javascript ecosystem is from a security point of view, completely fucked.
+The entire paradigm of continuously updating browsers with incrementally added features is a security nightmare.

+The Logos browser is based on a new model that is vastly simpler than HTML.
+The purpose of Logos is to become a fully expressive web API and implementation standard that does most of what HTML and the World Wide Web originally intended to do, but without becoming more complex than necessary.

 ## Completeness

 Software projects that don't become complete are projects that are forever